Only show these results:

 BYMONTH [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12] The month, specified by its corresponding number (for example, October is 10).

-For more information on RRULE standards, see the links in the What's next? section.
+For more information about RRULE standards, see the following documentation:

 Each option in the rrule array corresponds to a pattern.
-Options are separated in the RRULE string by semicolons (;).
 These examples show the relationship between patterns and RRULE formatting:

 • Occurs every two years: FREQ=YEARLY, INTERVAL=2